ChrisVine/js_of_ocaml-and-gjs/README.md

 Other points to note are:

-1.  gjs does not print console.log to stdout so js_of_ocaml's printing functions do not work correctly (for example, Printf.sprintf is OK, but print_string and Printf.printf aren't).
-However, for printing to console, spidermonkey and so gjs does provide 'print' and 'printerr' functions in the global object which can be used instead.
+1.  js_of_ocaml's printing functions to stdout and stderr when run by gjs do not map directly to the relevant descriptors (for example, Printf.sprintf is OK, but print_string and Printf.printf aren't).
+    However, for printing to console, gjs does provide 'print' and 'printerr' functions in the global object which can be used instead.
 Furthermore spidermonkey sandboxing means that you will get a Sys_error exception "No such file or directory" if you try to use ocaml channels to access the local file system in code